OpenTelemetry Troubleshooting

 To configure the exporter protocol format, follow the installation steps for the language your application is using.

-To send data to AppSignal, the collector needs to have started correctly.
+To send data to AppSignal, the self-hosted collector needs to have started correctly.
 Export errors visible in the application logs may indicate the collector isn't running.
 To check if it's running, check the collector logs.

 The collector logs can be found in: